International Studies Course List

-An introduction to the prevalent methods and theories in the study of world politics.
-Topics include: historical context of contemporary world politics, global actors and power relations, international conflict and conflict resolution, international systems, interdependence, trade and international law and prospects for global governance.
+Introduction to the prevalent methods and theories in the study of world politics.
+Topics include: historical context of contemporary world politics, global actors and power relations, conflict and conflict resolution, international law, and contemporary global issues

 An introduction to the interaction of politics and economics power and wealth, within the world political economy.
 Topics include: the international financial system, the dynamics and principles of trade, and the role of transnational firms, as well as issues of environmental protections, sustainable development, and the distribution of wealth and power.

 Examines the evolution of the international system and focuses on the political, economic, societal, and technological processes that shape the relations among states and people.
 Investigates topics such as the role of religion, culture, and civilizations in world affairs; the globalization of the European system and the question of human equality; the impact of colonialism and postcolonialism on the question of justice and rights; and the effects of imperialism, capitalism, and globalization on world order.

 Geographical dimensions of the global economy since World War II.
 Globalization and the emergence of a new international division of labor.
 The relative decline of the United States and the growth of Japan, East Asia and the European Union.
 Changing geographies of foreign direct investment location.
 Places and regions in geo-economic discourse.
 Population and resources issues in the early twenty-first century.